Banner: Chris Smith with participants in The Caravan Darkroom (2022)

 Who can apply

-Applications can be made by individuals or community photographers where they will be leading the project activities, or by charitable organisations on their behalf.
+Applications can be made by the artist or photographer who will be leading the project or by charitable organisations on their behalf.

 Projects must take place in the UK.